-Besides, for the identification problem of MA systems with accurate observations and Gaussian noises, the least square algorithm generates a minimum variance estimate ([40], Th.
-4.4.2).
-The mean square convergence rate of the recursive least square algorithm is O(1/k).
-Therefore, O(1/k) is the best mean square convergence rate in theory of the identification problem of the binary-valued MA systems and even accurate ones.
+Besides, for the identification problem of MA systems with accurate observations and Gaussian noises, the least square algorithm generates a minimum variance estimate ([40], Theorem 4.4.2).
+And, the mean square convergence rate of the recursive least square algorithm is O(1/k).
+Therefore, O(1/k) is the best mean square convergence rate in theory of the

-Remark 17: In the multiple threshold case, when properly selecting the coefficient β , the almost sure and mean square convergence rates of the SA-based algorithm are also $O(\sqrt{\ln \ln k/k})$ and O(1/k), respectively.
+Remark 17.
+In the multiple threshold case, when properly selecting the coefficient β , the almost sure and mean square convergence rates of the SA-based algorithm are also $O(\sqrt{\ln \ln k/k})$ and O(1/k), respectively.
 The analysis is similar to the binary observation case.

-Remark 18: From Theorems 5 and 6, we learn that the almost sure and mean square convergence rates are influenced by the step-size, inputs, and the threshold.
-Here, we give the following intuitive explanations.
+Remark 18.
+From Theorems 5 and 6, we learn that the almost sure and mean square convergence rates are influenced by the step-size, inputs, and the threshold.
+Here we give intuitive explanations:

-- 1) The step-size coefficient β influences the convergence rates.
-If we adopt a small step-size β , then the algorithm updates the estimate at a slow rate. - 2) Excitations of $\{\phi_k, k \ge 1\}$ also affect the convergence rates.
-If δ in (3) is large, then $\{y_k, j \ge 1\}$ provides rich information on θ from every direction, which causes good effectiveness of the algorithm. - 3) The threshold C is another factor influencing the convergence rates.
+- i) The step-size coefficient β influences the convergence rates.
+If we adopt a small step-size β , then the algorithm updates the estimate at a slow rate. - ii) Excitations of $\{\phi_k, k \ge 1\}$ also affect the convergence rates.
+If δ in (3) is large, then $\{y_k, j \ge 1\}$ provides rich information on θ from every direction, which causes good effectiveness of the algorithm. - iii) The threshold C is another factor influencing the convergence rates.
 If the threshold C is too high or too low, then s_k may have always the same value, which causes poor effectiveness of the algorithm.

 Besides, given $\{\phi_k, k \ge 1\}$, the upper bound M does not influence the actual convergence rate of the algorithm, but only influences the estimation on the convergence rates.
-If M is too large, then we have less information on $\{\phi_k, k \ge 1\}$ for estimating the convergence rates, which may lead to an unsatisfactory estimation on the convergence rates.
+If Mis too large, then we have less information on $\{\phi_k, k \ge 1\}$ for estimating the convergence rates, which may lead to an unsatisfactory estimation on the convergence rates.